particle-iot/docs/src/content/getting-started/console/console.md

 The products list in the sandbox shows:

-- Free tier products that you are the owner of
+- Free plan products that you are the owner of
-- Free tier products that you are a team member of
+- Free plan products that you are a team member of

 You can tell by the email address under the product description as this is the owner of the product (3).
 If you are the owner, all devices in that product count toward your 100 device limit.